bytebone/how2host/src/apps/adguard-home/readme.md

 The Cloudflare certificate you've used on other, regular hosts is not a full certificate and cannot be used for encrypting DNS traffic.
 Generating a separate certificate is obligatory!
 !!!

 To start, go into your Nginx interface and switch to the `SSL Certificates` tab.
 Here, click on `Add SSL Certificate` and choose `Let's Encrypt`.
 In the popup window, enter the domain name you want to serve DNS requests on, once directly and once with a wildcard (e.g. `dns.your.domain` and `*.dns.your.domain`).
-Enter an email address (it should be a real one you're reachable under) and tick `Use a DNS Challenge`.
+Enter an email address (it should be a real one you're reachable under), tick `Use a DNS Challenge` and select `Cloudflare` as your DNS provider.

-In the new Window, select `Cloudflare` as your DNS provider.
-The new text field expects a Cloudflare API key, which you can create under https://dash.cloudflare.com/?to=/profile/api-tokens.
+To continue, you need a Cloudflare API key, which you can create under https://dash.cloudflare.com/?to=/profile/api-tokens.
 On this page, click on `Create Token`, followed by `Edit zone DNS`: `Use Template`.
 On the new screen, under `Zone Resources`, select your domain.
-You can also enter your server's IP addresses (both IPv4 and IPv6) to further ensure only that server can use the API key in case it gets leaked.
+You can also enter your servers IP addresses (both IPv4 and IPv6) to further ensure only that server can use the API key in case it gets leaked.
 I've chosen to not limit this to ensure no future issues, and instead opted for not saving the API key anywhere.
 When you're done setting things up, click on `Continue to Summary`, followed by `Create Token` and `Copy` on the token field.

 Now, switch back to your Nginx tab where you should still have the "DNS Challenge" Window open.
-You can now paste your generated token into the textbox, replacing the placeholder value.
+Replace the placeholder value with your generated token.
 Finally, agree to the ToS and save your certificate.
 It might load for a while, while it's working with Cloudflare to create the certificate, but it shouldn't take too long.

 Once it's done, you need to confirm the certificate ID.
 To do so, find the certificate in your SSL Certificate list, click on the three dots to the right and note down the number from the first line.
 For example, if it says `Certificate #10`, you need to note down the number 10.